JCox924/atlas-simple_shell/README.md

 ### Check for End of File or Empty Input

-Checks if the input is NULL or if it has reached the end of the file ('EOF').
-If so, and if it's an interactive session, it prints a newline and exits with either 'success' or 'failure' depending on the input.
+Checks if the input is 'NULL' or if it has reached the end of the file ('EOF').
+If so, and it's an interactive session, it prints a newline and exits with either 'success' or 'failure', depending on the input.

 ### Tokenization